Jacob Israël de Haan

-Jacob Israël de Haan (31 December 1881 – 30 June 1924) was a Dutch Jewish literary writer, lawyer and journalist who immigrated to Palestine in 1919, and was assassinated in Jerusalem in 1924 by the Zionist paramilitary organization Haganah for his anti-Zionist political activities.
+Jacob Israël de Haan (31 December 1881 - 30 June 1924) was a Dutch Jewish literary writer, lawyer, anti-Zionist and journalist who immigrated to Palestine in 1919.
+There, he became more religiously committed and served as the political spokesman of the Haredim in Jerusalem.
+He was assassinated in 1924 by the Zionist paramilitary organization Haganah for his anti-Zionist political activities.

 Early life

 De Haan was born in Smilde, a village in the northern province of Drenthe, and grew up in Zaandam.
 He was said to be one of eighteen children and received a traditional Jewish education.

-In 1904, while living in Amsterdam, he wrote the novel Pijpelijntjes ("Lines from De Pijp"), which pretends to be a thinly veiled version of his own gay life with Arnold Aletrino in Amsterdam's "Pijp" working-class district.
+In 1904, while living in Amsterdam, he wrote the novel Pijpelijntjes ("Lines from De Pijp"), which falsely pretends to be a thinly veiled version of his own gay life with Arnold Aletrino in Amsterdam's "Pijp" working-class district.
 The homo-eroticism of the book, shocking to readers in the early 20th century, led to his dismissal from his teaching job and social-democratic political circles.
-Aletrino and Johanna van Maarseveen, de Haan's fiancée, bought almost the entire print run of the book, to keep a lid on the scandal.
-In 1907, he married van Maarseveen, a non-Jewish doctor; they separated in 1919, but never officially divorced.
+De Haan's acquaintances bought almost the entire print run of the book, to keep a lid on the scandal.
+A new homo-erotic novel, Pathologieën, made it even more difficult for him to find a job.
+In 1907, he married Johanna van Maarseveen (1873–1946), a non-Jewish doctor eight years older than him.
+They separated in 1919, but never officially divorced.

 Work on behalf of Russian Jewish prisoners

-In 1912, de Haan made some trips to Russia, and he visited a number of prisons there, in order to study the situation of political prisoners in Russia.
-He published his shocking findings in his book "In Russian prisons" (1913).
+In 1912, de Haan visited a number of prisons in Russia, in order to study the situation of political prisoners.
+He published his shocking findings in his book In Russische gevangenissen (In Russian prisons, 1913).
 He also founded a committee, together with Dutch writer Frederik van Eeden and Dutch poet Henriette Roland Holst, which aimed at collecting signatures for the sake of inducing especially Russia's then allies France and Great Britain to exert pressure on Russia to alleviate the fate of the prisoners.
 In a publication of Amnesty International he was, because of these activities, described as "a precursor of Amnesty International".

 Move to Palestine

 Zionist beginnings

-Around 1910, De Haan developed an interest in the Land of Israel and Zionism.
-This seems to have begun as a result of his two-year activity on behalf of imprisoned Jews from Tsarist Russia, which made him deeply aware of the threats of anti-Semitism.
+Around 1910, De Haan returned to the Jewish religion and started to learn Hebrew.
+He developed an interest in Zionism, joining in 1915 the Mizrachi, the religious branch of the Zionist Organization.

 This is a description of de Haan prior to his departure for Palestine: